 User Management is one of the strongest suits of Contentstack and a key enabler of CMS success in the enterprise, since there is rarely just a single person in charge of all content management at a company.
 Traditional content management systems such as Drupal only allow you to set roles and users for different content types (aka nodes).
 You can allow or disallow a user to view, edit, or delete content within a node.

 Contentstack, on the other hand, gives you more: a simpler interface and more sophistication for managing roles at a granular level.
 In addition to defining access to specific forms and environments, you can restrict a user from publishing content on a form level.
 You can even restrict users to certain publishing environments.
 For a real-life example let’s consider a combination of marketing staff and members of the corporate PR team sharing access to a form managing the company’s press releases.
 Here, one user might be granted rights to create new and modify existing press releases.
 Another separate user might be granted the right to publish releases.
 The latter is almost impossible if you’re using Drupal 6.

 Better ROI with Software-as-a-Service

-Drupal is an open source product the GNU General Public License, resulting in scores of firms dedicated to Drupal-related services, such as consulting, training, implementing, software development and more.
-In many cases using Drupal effectively means finding and hiring these special Drupal experts – which aren’t cheap.
-On top of Drupal expertise you’ll also need to shore up on other backend specialists that can help with configuring databases and smoothly scale the CMS environment.
+Drupal is an open-source product the GNU General Public License, resulting in scores of firms dedicated to Drupal-related services, such as consulting, training, implementing, software development and more.
+In many cases using Drupal effectively means finding and hiring these special Drupal CMS experts – which aren’t cheap.
+On top of Drupal expertise, you’ll also need to shore up on other backend specialists that can help with configuring databases and smoothly scale the CMS environment.